Mr-Folder/Mr-Folder/README.md

 <h1 align=center>Hello, I am Mr Folder 🦝</h1>

-👋 My name is Leonard, I am a 23 yo Network & security student at EFREI | DevOps Aprentice at Thales.

-📍 I am currently living in Paris, France.

-🛡️ I am keenly interested in Cybersecurity, Cloud Infrastructure and Network Engineering
 <!--
 **Mr-Folder/Mr-Folder** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.